abeltan/sample_rails_app/README.md

-This is a sample rails application that I followed to learn more about ruby on rails from scratch
+This is a sample rails application made by following the tutorial.

+Using Ruby on Rails

 Attributed to:
 http://ruby.railstutorial.org/chapters